nosqlbench/nosqlbench/devdocs/vectordata/vectordata_remote_access.md

 Diagnose expr processing with `dryrun=exprs` on the activity to dump the expression-processed workload and context.

+For a complete workload where every dataset-shaped parameter is derived this way, see `nb-adapters/adapter-cqld4/src/main/resources/activities/baselinesv2/cql_vector_dataset.yaml`: the only dataset input is `dataset='<dataset>:<profile>'`, and the schema's vector dimensions and similarity function, the rampup and search cycle counts, the ANN `LIMIT`, and the recall verifier's `k` all come from the dataset through expr assignments — with the bindings reading through the vectordata mappers, which warm the profile's base window eagerly before the first cycle.

 ## Inline op examples

 Binding recipes in op templates address the same surface.
 Smoke-test a